hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/fabric-samples.md

             </td>
             <td>
+                Signed-off-by: renjithkn@gmail.com <renjithkn@gmail.com>

-                This is an example of the Java chaincode implementation of the ERC20 token.
-It follows the same logic as the existing chain code in go and nodejs.
+This is an example of ERC20 token standard Java chaincode implementation.
+The functionality is the same as the existing go and nodejs ERC20 chaincode.
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2022-01-24 05:11:24 +0000 UTC
+        Created At 2022-01-24 16:56:44 +0000 UTC
     </div>
 </div>